-This project researches the agency of costume in performance and how costume can generate or be a centre of gravitation in a performance.
+This artistic research project researches the agency of costume in performance and how costume can generate or be a centre of gravitation in a performance.

 Aoife Monks, the author of “The Actor in Costume” states that costume is that what is indistinct from the body, yet something that can be removed.
 We believe that costume is, as all elements in the entity of a performance, mutually influenced by the other elements.
 We take Monks theory one step further and claim that costume is an interaction between the four components: garment, body, action and context, and that these four components form one dynamic whole.
 We want to research this unity from the starting point of the garment.

 Over the duration of this project a series of performances will be developed where costume will serve as a starting point and core element.
 To ensure the fulfilment of the vision that is imbedded in the garment, this research requires the costume designer to take the creative lead in the project, responsible for the artistic vision from initial idea to final presentation.

 Our research goal is to explore the full performative potential of garments holistically within the complex system of body-garment-action-context.
 The approach will be partly phenomenological and partly socio-political.